ecomrick77/amazon-sc-business-reports/README.md

 **Automated Amazon Seller Central Business Reports Downloader**

 Amazon's Seller Central Business Reports provide valuable insights for retailers that are not available through any Report Scheduling or API.
-This package uses Puppeteer to control a Chrome browser that navigates Seller Central, downloading all the reports and returning the results in JSON.
+This package uses Puppeteer to control a headless Chrome browser which navigates Seller Central, downloading all the reports (for each merchant and marketplace) and returning the results in JSON.

 **Requirements:**